Changissnz/more_tribute_more_hatred/README.md

 -------------------------------------------------------------------------------------------------------------------------

 Talk is so cheap, isn't it?
 Like, so what?
 He's in debt to the doctor and doesn't want to pay up.
 It's not like he has any way to solve this human problem.
+He is bluffing.
+He is so bluffing.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_5apujk5apujk5apu" src="https://github.com/user-attachments/assets/8000371e-e993-43af-8244-fbb946e78840" />